-In the case of an injury sustained after registration and not completely curable before the day of the race, the organisation recommend that the injured runner does not put themselves in danger unnecessarily, that they cancel their registration and postpone running the race until the following year.
-To do this, the runner must make a request to the Organisation’s Medical Counsel.
-This request must be accompanied by a detailed medical file.
-If the Medical Counsel is in agreement, the runner will benefit from a priority registration the following year, for the same race.
+In the case of injury, and uniquely in this case, which occurs after registration and which can not be cured before the day of the race, the organisation recommends that the injured runner does not put themselves unnecessarily at risk, and that they cancel their registration and request the postponement of their race to the following year.
+To do this the runner must make a request to the Organisation's Medical Committee.
+This request must be accompanied by a detailed medical report.
+If the medical Committee are in agreement, the runner will benefit from a priority registration the following year for the same race.

 In order to participate in these events, a set of obligatory equipment is required.
 However it is important to note it is the minimum necessary and that each trail-runner must adapt it according to their needs.
 It is important, in particular, not to choose clothing that is the lightest possible weight in order to gain a few grams, but to choose items which will give real protection against the cold, windy or snowy mountain weather, therefore giving a good level of security and performance.